Shaharyar-developer/expensifier/README.md

 ## Roadmap
-- Add a Searchbar for expenses
+- Add a Searchbar for MoneyTrackers
-- Add a filter for expenses
+- Add a filter for MoneyTrackers
-- Add dynamic editing for expenses
+- Add dynamic editing for MoneyTrackers
-- Add a way to add new expenses
+- Add a way to add new MoneyTrackers
-- Add a way to delete expenses
+- Add a way to delete MoneyTrackers